williamcioffi/egsocial/docs/readme.md

 ageclass_tmp[is.na(ageclass_tmp)] <- "J"
 ```

 Now we have to go through each mom-calf pair by pair, look for the first sighting, and apply the lactation rules (6a,b).
-In the loop we are also making an imporved `cdat` which has each mom-calf pair and the first day seen, last day of lactation.
+In the loop we are also making an improved `cdat` which has each mom-calf pair and the first and last days seen together.
 This `cdat` will be used later when we are making a day by day availability matrix for calculating association indices.
-Note that the last day of lactation will be either December 1st or the day of last calf sighting before an inferred death (loss) of calf and so in most cases the end of lactation is somewhat arbitrary.
+Note that the last day of lactation will be either December 1st (presumed weaning) or the day of last calf sighting before an inferred death (loss) of calf and so in most cases the end of lactation is somewhat arbitrary.

 ```r